Bayesian Spatial Predictive Synthesis: Real Data Applications

 There are several reasons why the prediction of the occurrence of Tsuga canadensis is relevant for this application.
 As a long-lived, foundational species in Michigan, conservation is critical due to it being threatened by the hemlock woolly adelgid Adelges tsugae, an invasive sap-feeding insect.
 Thus, predicting the occurrence is key in protecting the hemlock from this invasive species, by proactively making preventative measures.
 Further, since the mechanism for hemlock habitat is not known, as hemlock does not occur in all suitable habitats, the interpretability of the prediction is relevant for future conservation.

 To investigate the predictive performance of BSPS and compare it to the other methods, we randomly omitted 2000 spatial locations as the validation set, and used the remaining $n=15743$ samples as the training set.
-For the models to be synthesized in BPS, we consider three Bernoulli models, $y_i\sim {\rm Ber}(e^{\psi_i}/(1+e^{\psi_i}))$, for $i=1,\ldots,n$, with the following specifications on the linear predictor, $p_i$, based on generalized linear models (GLM) and generalized additive models (GAM):
+For the models to be synthesized in BSPS, we consider three Bernoulli models, $y_i\sim {\rm Ber}(e^{\psi_i}/(1+e^{\psi_i}))$, for $i=1,\ldots,n$, with the following specifications on the linear predictor, $p_i$, based on generalized linear models (GLM) and generalized additive models (GAM):

-where $x_i=(x_{i1},\ldots,x_{ip})$ with $p=6$ is the vector of covariates, and $g_1, g_2$ and $f_k$ are unknown functions.
+where $x_i=(x_{i1},\ldots,x_{ip})$ with $p=6$ is the vector of covariates described above, and $g_1, g_2$ and $f_k$ are unknown functions.
 We compute the occurrence probability in the validation dataset using the covariates and location information.
 To synthesize these predictors through BSPS, we apply the logistic synthesis model (\ref{BPS-bin}) with $J=3$ latent factors corresponding to the above three predictors, and employed the nearest neighbor Gaussian process for the spatially varying model coefficients with $m=10$ nearest neighbors and an exponential covariance function.
-We generated 7000 posterior samples after discarding the first 3000 samples as burn-in, and generated random samples for the coefficient vectors in the validation set to compute predictions of binomial probability.
-For comparison, we applied Bayesian model averaging (BMA) and simple averaging (SA) to combine the three models.
-Furthermore, we also applied a spatial logistic regression (SPR) model with spatial random effects modeled by the $m=5$ nearest neighbor Gaussian process, which was fitted using the R package ``spNNGP."
-We generated 7000 posterior samples after discarding the first 3000 samples.
+To construct distributions of the latent factors in BSPS, we used the Bayesian bootstrap \citep{rubin1981bayesian}, which fits models with randomly weighted observations, to extract uncertainty of estimation and prediction of $\psi_i$.
+In this analysis, we used 100 bootstrap replications to compute the mean and variance of $\psi_i$ for each model.
+We then generated 5000 posterior samples after discarding the first 2000 samples as burn-in, and generated random samples for the coefficient vectors in the validation set to compute predictions of binomial probability.
+For comparison, we applied Bayesian model averaging (BMA), simple averaging (SA), Bates-Granger averaging (BG), and super learner (SL) to combine the three models, as used in Section~\ref{sec:comp}.
+Furthermore, we also applied a spatial logistic regression (SPR) model with spatial random effects modeled by the $m=10$ nearest neighbor Gaussian process, which was fitted using the R package ``spNNGP" with 5000 posterior samples after discarding the first 2000 samples.
 Spatial random forest \citep{saha2021random} was not considered for this application, since it does not support binary responses.